tc39/proposal-ecmascript-sharedmem/MEMMODEL_CONSTRAINTS.md

 primitives when available for a given atomic data size, and using simple sharded or global locks for all non-lock-free atomics.)

+Non-viable atomics thus may be non-atomic along two orthogonal axes, both non-access-atomic (i.e., writes may be torn) and non-multiple-copy-atomic (i.e., writes are not guaranteed to appear to all other threads than the writing thread at the same time).
+In this way non-viable atomics decay into non-atomic accesses.
 To see how atomics can be non-viable, here are some examples.

-Consider first a case in which an access to a four-byte datum x is lock-free and an access to a two-byte datum x_lo that aliases x is non-lock-free (because the hardware only has 4-byte atomics, such as MIPS and POWER).
+For non-access-atomicity, consider first a case in which an access to a four-byte datum x is lock-free and an access to a two-byte datum x_lo that aliases x is non-lock-free (because the hardware only has 4-byte atomics, such as MIPS and POWER).
 The initial value of x is 0x01010101.

 ```
   atomic_read x  || atomic_write x_lo <- 0xF0F0